-The first big implementation of this idea of a public ledger was done by an individual (or group of people) under the pseudonym of "Satoshi Nakamoto."
-It was accompanied by a whitepaper and the core software.
-This is commonly known as Bitcoin.
-It continues to lead the blockchain ecosystem today.
+The first big implementation of blockchain was done by an individual (or group os people) under the pseudonym of "Satoshi Nakamoto".
+It was called Bitcoin.
+This implementation involved a whitepaper and the core software for the Bitcoin blockchain.

-To become a recordkeeper and validator of transactions on the Bitcoin blockchain, people run the bitcoin software on their computers.
-The entire network of connected computers has to agree on which transactions are valid and need to be updated on the public ledger.
+People could run this program on their computer to become a recordkeeper and a validator of transactions.
+The entire network of connected computers had to agree on which transactions were valid and needed to be updated on the public ledger .

-Once the nodes (that is, the network of computers running the blockchain program) have found enough valid transactions (or after a pre-determined amount of time by the blockchain software), they will try to make a block.
-To do this, they will need to solve a complex mathematical puzzle using the transactions they want to include as pieces.
-This takes significant computing power and is usually referred to as mining.
+Once the nodes (the computers running the blockchain program) have found enough of these valid transactions (or after an amount of time pre-determined by the blockchain software), the nodes will try to make a' 'block'.
+To do this, they will need to solve a complex mathematical puzzle, using the transactions they want to include as "pieces".
+This takes significant computer power and is usually referred to as 'mining'.

-Once a node solves the current block's puzzle, it announces it to the other nodes in the network.
+If one node solves this puzzle, it announces it to the other nodes in the network.
 While the puzzle is complex to solve, it's very easy to verify.
 When the other nodes see a new block announced, they will verify it.
-When all the nodes agree that the block is valid and have reached consensus, the transaction data will be stored in a new block at the end of the blockchain.
+When all the nodes have agree this block is valid, they have reached consensus, and the transactions will be sealed in a block then included in the blockchain.

-As long as a node is not shut down, it will continue this cycle with all other nodes in the network, looking for valid transactions, verifying them, and trying to make a new block.
+From there on, the nodes start the process again, looking for valid transactions, verifying them and trying to make a new block.

 We can consider PayPal a centralized system, as to get money from Alice to Joe, both need to interact through PayPal.